Volunteer Services, West Suffolk NHS Foundation Trust

 The role will be volunteering alongside the site manager who will be identifying patients who are due for discharge.
 Volunteers will support with packing a patient's belongings and taking the patient where necessary then getting the bed prepared ready for the next patient to be admitted.
 This will be an extremely active and rewarding role.

-Volunteers required Wednesday and Thursday mornings 10am - 2pm and Tuesday and Thursday afternoons 2pm - 6pm.
+Volunteers required Tuesday mornings 10am - 2pm and Thursday and Friday afternoons 2pm - 6pm.

 Wards